spacetelescope/jwst/README.md

 Note: CRDS_CONTEXT values flagged with an asterisk in the above table are estimates (formal CONTEXT deliveries are only provided with final builds).

+Note: CRDS_CONTEXT values of "N/A" mean that the release is not in operations and therefore has no corresponding context on the JWST OPS CRDS server.

 Note: **CRDS PUB did not exist at the 1.3.3 release or before.
 All previous contexts between PUB and OPS are identical.

 ## Unit Tests